novavi/fdc3-installer/README.md

 This library can be used if you want to run your app in a browser environment without tieing your app to a specific FDC3 Desktop Agent implementation.

+### Isn't there another installer library which already covers this functionality?

+The library author was not aware of another library which would handle the specific dynamic discovery and installation requirements to solve the problem (i.e. build-time tight-coupling between a browser-based FDC3-enabled app and an FDC3 Desktop Agent).
+If you are aware of any other workable solutions in this area, please share with the FDC3 Standard Working Group, as there are numerous people who would also be interested.

 ### My apps need to be able to run in both a browser and in a desktop container.
 If I use this library, will it inadvertently overwrite the built-in FDC3 Desktop Agent when my apps are run in a desktop container?

 No, it will leave any built-in FDC3 Desktop Agent untouched.
 The library explicitly checks upfront whether or not there is already an FDC3 Desktop Agent installed in the `window.fdc3` object.
 If an agent is already installed the library does not attempt any discovery or installation of an agent - it simply logs this information to the console.
 Therefore using this library will allow your app to run in both browser and desktop container environments with zero code changes.